Paul Archer is a poet, lyricist and translator.

-Among his previous works is a portfolio of poems and etchings entitled 'Natural Causes' which was produced in collaboration with the artist Geoff MacEwan whose work is held in the National Gallery of Modern Art in Edinburgh, the V&A in London, the Ashmolean Museum in Oxford and other public collections.
-Some photos from the 'Natural Causes' etchings are show below.
+Among his previous works is a limited edition portfolio of poems and etchings entitled 'Natural Causes' which was produced in collaboration with the artist Geoff MacEwan whose work is held in the National Gallery of Modern Art in Edinburgh, the V&A in London, the Ashmolean Museum in Oxford and other public collections.
+Some photos of the 'Natural Causes' etchings are show below.

 In his work as a translator, Paul Archer has translated poems by Kotaro Takamura, Federico Garcia Lorca, Miguel de Cervantes, Antonio Colinas, Mario Benedetti, Eugenio Montale and Ingeborg Bachmann among others.
 The aim of his English translations is to bring the poetry that he admires to a wider audience.
 His translations of Takamura's 'Chieko' collection of poems and Lorca's 'El Diván del Tamarit' and 'Sonetos del Amor Oscuro' are particularly well-known.

 Paul graduated from the University of Oxford with an MA in English Language and Literature.
 He is a Fellow of the Royal Geographical Society and and has lived in London, Tokyo and Mallorca.